How much does a $400,000 mortgage cost?

 After getting prequalified, you can complete a pre-approval application with several different lenders.
 It’s important to complete these pre-approvals close together, ideally within a few weeks.
 This tells credit bureaus you’re rate shopping, and your credit score will lower for one mortgage loan application, rather than many hard credit checks for many different applications.

-Compare different pre-approval offers to see which lenders have the lowest interest rates and fewest fees, and use that information to make your decision on which lender to go with for your home loan.
+Compare different pre-approval offers to see which lenders have the lowest interest rates and fewest fees, and use that information to determine which lender to go with for your home loan.

 What to keep in mind before applying for a $400,000 mortgage

-Keep in mind that the median home sale price in the United States was $420,800 in the first quarter of 2024, so a $400,000 mortgage is on track for many folks buying a home right now.
-You’ll need to explore both the short-term and long-term costs of your home.
+The median home sale price in the United States was over $412,000 in the second quarter of 2024, so a $400,000 mortgage is on track for many people buying a home right now.
+You’ll need to explore both the short-term and long-term costs for your home.

 Down payment